short-pixel-optimizer/enable-media-replace/readme.txt

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

+#### Compatible and recommended Plugins =

+* [ShortPixel Image Optimization](https://wordpress.org/plugins/shortpixel-image-optimiser/) - Enable Media Replace is fully compatible with this plugin.
+Once enabled, ShortPixell will automatically optimize the images you replace using Enable Media Replace.
+* [Resize Image After Upload plugin](https://wordpress.org/plugins/resize-image-after-upload/) - automatically resize images upon upload to save traffic&disk space.
+Good for SEO and compatible with EMR.
+* [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after chainging a theme (for example).
+Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.2.6 =
+* no more 404 error if no image was selected when trying to replace it
+* added preview so you can check the image being replaced and also the image that's being replaced with
+* .dat files can be replaced (functionality accidetanly removed in the previous version)
+* added compatibility with S3 upload plugin
+* when an image is replaced the date is also updated

+= 3.2.5 =
+* remove the leftover setcookie and the plugins recommendations.

 = 3.2.4 =
 * Fix PDF thumbnails not replaced when replacing a PDF